 What are the opportunities for luxury tourism from Europe?

 Europe is a key source market for luxury tourism.
-It is also a fast-growing market.
-Europeans increasingly choose experiences over possessions.
+It is also growing quickly, as Europeans increasingly choose experiences over possessions.
 This is fuelling the market for luxury tourism.
 Tour operators need to offer high levels of service, accommodation and food.
 If you can combine this with unforgettable experiences and a personal touch, you have great opportunities on the market for luxury tourism from Europe.

 Contents of this page